Cornell-MAE-UG/fa25-portfolio-bws72-pixel/_projects/2025-ramjet-analysis.md

 ### Modeling an Ideal Ramjet
 We seek to thermodynamically analyze a ramjet in "ideal" conditions.
 To do this, we need to make some modeling choices for the ramjet engine as a whole, and each of its 3 components.
 First, we will model a ramjet as a control volume.
 This is an open system, as air is not recyled back into the system after going through the engine.
 We assume the ramjet is operating at steady state for this analysis, and that there is no change in potential energy of fluid flow in the ramjet engine.
-Next, we assume an ideal ramjet cycle contains no irreversibilites and is fully reversible.
 Finally, we make the assumption that air is an ideal gas with constant specific heats.
 A ramjet will be operated in the atmosphere at pressures likely below sea level atmospheric pressure and at temperatures far from air the critical points of the gasses that mostly make up air, so this is a reasonable assumption.

 ![Diffuser system diagram]({{ "/assets/images/diagram-diff.jpeg" | relative_url }}){: .inline-image-r style="width: 300px"}
 Next, we have decided to model that in an ideal ramjet, air flows through the diffuser isentropically.
 This means we consider it adiabaticly, and disregard the irreversibilites and entropy generation caused by the shockwaves and the drop below the speed of sound.
 There is also no mechanism for a work transfer in nor out in the diffuser.